SamvritSrinath/LomaVerse/README.md

 In the 2D scene, you can click and drag to move the camera, and scroll to zoom in and out.

+## Examples

+Examples for 2D and 3D simulations can be found in `project/examples/` directory as `.mp4` files.

 ## Work to be done

 - [x] Using a JS based Frontend